J. Lister Hill: Political life

 He sponsored other important legislation, including the Rural Telephone Act, the Rural Housing Act, the Vocational Education Act, and the National Defense Education Act of 1958.
 "Hill also used his position and his persistence in improving conditions in rural areas to allot federal funds for rural libraries.
 For a decade, he worked to provide library service to those with no or inadequate facilities" and was instrumental in passing the Library Services Act which ensured federal funding to support development of libraries in rural areas and dramatically changed the landscape of libraries in terms of viability, sustainability, and quality.

 In 1954, Hill signed "The Southern Manifesto" condemning the Supreme Court's 9–0 decision in Brown vs Board of Education ordering school desegregation, but remained a close friend of Supreme Court Justice and fellow Alabamian Hugo Black who voted for the decision.
-Hill voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Hill voted against the Civil Rights Act of 1957, the Civil Rights Act of 1960, the Civil Rights Act of 1964, and the Civil Rights Act of 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 In 1956 he was honored by the American Library Association for his support of the Library Services Act.

 However, Hill was as much a national figure as a representative of Alabama and the South.
 During his long years in the Congress, he would, from time to time, break with his southern colleagues to follow his own conscience.
 For example, in opposition to most southerners in the Congress, he favored federal control of offshore oil, with revenue to be earmarked for education.

 Hill was the Senate Majority Whip from 1941 to 1947.
 He was Chairman of the Senate Labor and Public Welfare Committee, which handled important legislation on veterans education, health, hospitals, libraries, and labor-management relations.
 He was a ranking member of the Senate Appropriations Committee, and a member of the Senate Democratic Policy Committee.

 In the 1950s, Hill criticized US President Dwight Eisenhower's attempts to reduce hospital funding that had been granted under the Hill-Burton Act.
 Hill strongly supported rural electrification and federally subsidized freight rates.